Brian Gamble: Professional wrestling career

-Gamble trained as a wrestler under Dory Funk, Jr. He appeared on the December 22, 2001 episode of WWF Jakked, losing to Perry Saturn.
+Gamble trained as a wrestler under Dory Funk Jr. He appeared on the December 22, 2001 episode of WWF Jakked, losing to Perry Saturn.
 This match was infamous for taking place in Gamble's hometown.
 Gamble, not wanting look bad in defeat in front of his friends and family, began no-selling Saturn's offense.
 Saturn would retaliate by legitimately striking Gamble and locking him in a shoot arm lock to make him submit.
+Also that same night he lost to Sean Hill in a dark match.

 In 2003, Gamble began wrestling on the Floridan independent circuit, achieving his greatest successes in Southern Championship Wrestling.
 On July 13, 2003, Gamble defeated David Mercury in the finals of a tournament held to crown the first ever SCW Heavyweight Champion.
 He held the title until August 16, when he lost to Thump Dupree in Mount Dora.
 His next title win came on December 12 of that year, when he defeated Jason Hexx to win the SCW Southern Heavyweight Championship in DeBary.
 He lost the title to "Classy" Chris Nelson on February 21, 2004, but regained the title on April 17 in Altamonte Springs.
 His second and final reign ended on May 22 when he lost to Hexx.

 Gamble has made several televised appearances with Total Nonstop Action Wrestling as a jobber.
 On the October 1, 2004, episode of Impact!, Gamble was defeated by the then-NWA World Heavyweight Champion Jeff Jarrett.
 Two weeks later, Gamble was scheduled to face Abyss, but Raven hit him from behind with a chair and took his place in the match.
 He returned to TNA thirteen months later on the November 3, 2005 episode of Impact!, losing to "The Alpha Male" Monty Brown in a squash match.

 In July 2006, he wrestled Big Tilly in Coastal Championship Wrestling (CCW), but lost the match.
 In February 2007, he was defeated by Dantastic in CCW.
+He retired from wrestling in 2008.